Spotlight: Matt J. McClenahan from Orchard Law Firm

 Q: How do you and John work together?

 Matt: John focuses on the business side for clients, while my team handles the estate planning side.
 Together, we make sure everything is in sync.
-A typical Orchard Law client might have a small business, an investment property, or a family cabin, and by collaborating, we ensure both the business and estate planning needs are fully addressed.
+A typical Orchard Law Firm client might have a small business, an investment property, or a family cabin, and by collaborating, we ensure both the business and estate planning needs are fully addressed.

 Q: How can potential clients reach your team?